LonamiWebs/Capshot/README.md

 - Record gifs.
 - Save the screenshots to a file, or copy them to the clipboard.
 - Integrated editor with many features, such as blur, pen, rotate, etc.

-## More information
-For more information and screenshots please refer to the [official website](http://lonamiwebs.github.io) and head to "Programs".